-June 16th to July 2nd, 2016: The choir completed for the 6th time a concert tour trough Switzerland and South Tyrol.
+June 16th to July 2nd, 2016: The choir completed for the 6th time a concert tour through Switzerland and South Tyrol.
 We are very thankful to the choirs in Wallisellen, Engelburg, Sernez and Flüelen for hosting us for a very memorable time with singing, eating and drinking.
 Thank you from the bottom of our hearts for your kindness.
-A special Thank you goes out also to the members from MC Engelburg for inviting us to their homes, and for Victorinox for inviting us to visit their factory and the gifts we received.
+A special Thank You goes out also to the members from MC Engelburg for inviting us to their homes, and to Victorinox for inviting us to visit their factory and for the gifts we received.

 Our Music Director